A recent sermon by Pastor David Jeremiah has been weighing heavily upon my mind.

-Because, said Pastor Jeremiah, it mattered not that Templeton renounced the Christian faith he espoused as a young evangelist, nor that he went to his grave an atheist, since he one time gave his life to the Lord, he’s secure for all eternity.
+Because, said Pastor Jeremiah, it mattered not that Templeton renounced the Christian faith he espoused as a young evangelist, nor that he went to his grave an atheist.
+Since Templeton at one time gave his life to the Lord, according to Pastor Jeremiah, the apostate evangelist is secure for all eternity.

 That is the doctrine preached in many, if not most Christian churches, with which I have the most difficulty: